utshomax/postman-docs/src/pages/docs/administration/onboarding-checklist.md

 [Configure your team settings](/docs/administration/managing-your-team/team-settings/).<!-- TBD: Add more information -->

 * [Make your team discoverable](/docs/administration/managing-your-team/team-settings/#making-your-team-discoverable) to enable people in your organization to find and join your team.
 When team discovery is enabled, Postman displays a list of teams to join when users in your organization access their Postman accounts.
 Anyone signing in with a company email address is presented with available teams and can make a request to join each one.
-* [Configure your team's authentication methods](/docs/administration/managing-your-team/team-settings/#editing-authentication-methods) to ensure people in your team can sign in to your team.
+* Depending on your [plan](https://www.postman.com/pricing), you may be able to [configure your team's authentication methods](/docs/administration/managing-your-team/team-settings/#editing-authentication-methods) to ensure people in your team can sign in to your team.<!-- TBD: Point to the SSO content above -->
 * [Manage your team profile](/docs/administration/managing-your-team/team-settings/#managing-your-team-profile) to share information about your team with other Postman users.
 This ensures your API's consumers have important details about your team's public resources.

 ## Add team members